BotStudios/bard-discord-bot/README.md

 >
 > You may now send `!ask <PROMPT>` in a server/guild, this is tantamount to the `/ask` slash command

+## Questions/Contributions
+Feel free to create an [issue](https://github.com/BotStudios/bard-discord-bot/issues) for any help/concern.
+Contributions are always welcome, just create a pull request!

 ## License
 This project is available as an open source under the terms of the [MIT License](/LICENSE)